Should We Form a Nonprofit?

 - Mancuso, Anthony, How to Form a Nonprofit Corporation in All 50 States, 8th ed., NOLO Press 2007 (This publication has an excellent section devoted to the advantages and disadvantages of a nonprofit corporation, pp. 9-15)

-(This article "Should You Form a Nonprofit" has been developed by the many persons and organizations seeking assistance from the Lodestar Center for Philanthropy and Nonprofits Innovation.
-We invite you to add your questions and reactions through the "Ask the Nonprofit Specialist" section of the center's Web site so that we might improve and expand these FAQ.)
+(This article "Should You Form a Nonprofit" has been developed by the many persons and organizations seeking assistance from the Lodestar Center for Philanthropy and Nonprofit Innovation.)

 Please note that websites frequently change and while we endeavor to keep links current, some might not work.
-When you encounter such a problem you can help us by sending an e-mail to firstname.lastname@example.org so that we might investigate and make changes to our information and links.
-For additional information or to ask a follow-up question, contact us through Ask a Nonprofit Specialist.
+When you encounter such a problem, you can help us by sending an email to email@example.com so that we might investigate and make changes to our information and links.

-Copyright © 2010 Arizona Board of Regents for and on behalf of the ASU Lodestar Center for Philanthropy and Nonprofit Innovation, College of Public Programs, Arizona State University.
+Copyright © Arizona Board of Regents for and on behalf of the ASU Lodestar Center for Philanthropy and Nonprofit Innovation, Watts College of Public Service and Community Solutions, Arizona State University.
 All rights reserved.
 No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic, mechanical, photocopying, recording or otherwise, without the express written permission of the ASU Lodestar Center, except for brief quotations in critical reviews.